cyberFund/golosio_recommendation_model/README.md

-   +-- ffm_predict - Daemon that makes FFM predictions and stores them to a database +-- recommendations_server - Daemon for a recommendation model server +-- sync_comments - Daemon that loads new comments from a golos node to a database +-- sync_events - Daemon that loads events from a specified csv file to a database +-- sync_accounts - Daemon that loads accounts from a specified csv file to a database
+   +-- ffm_predict - Daemon that makes FFM predictions and stores them to a database +-- recommendations_server - Daemon for a recommendation model server +-- sync_comments - Daemon that loads new comments from a golos node to a database +-- sync_events - Daemon that loads events from a specified mysql DB to a database +-- sync_accounts - Daemon that loads accounts from a specified csv file to a database
 ```